| The discussion on the strategic

 say nothing of overthrowing capitalism in Chile, without the

+army acting.
 The eventuality of going

 through an “Allende era” without an armed confrontation